lookeypl/lkCommon/README.md

 Fetch submodules and use cmake/make to build.

-If you want to build tests for the library, use `LKCOMMON_BUILD_TEST` CMake define.
+If you want to build tests for the library, add `LKCOMMON_BUILD_TEST` CMake define.